opensourcefuture/magisk_overlayfs/README.md

 # Magisk OverlayFS
 From Android 10+, system may no longer to be mounted as read-write.
 A simple script that can emulate read-write partition for read-only system partitions.

-> Overlayfs currently causes some problem!!
-Please does not flash this module